 Setting It Up Right

 Since many of you coming to this post are likely thinking about starting a blog, I insist you take a course.

-The Blogger Bootcamp gives you the broad overview of exactly what you need.
+The Blogger Bootcamp gives you a broad overview of exactly what you need.
 It sets you up with tools and branding ideas right from the start.

-If you want to avoid unneeded costs of running a blog, invest in this course NOW.
+If you want to avoid the unneeded costs of running a blog, invest in this course NOW.

 Think your blog will be found on the internet without understanding SEO?
-Think you will just get lucky, and it will become wildly popular.
+Think you will just get lucky, and it will become wildly popular?
 Let me burst that bubble.
 It won’t.
-I recommend you get Make Traffic Happen and read these guides a few times.
-It’s an added cost of running a blog that you can’t afford to skip.
-You also need to get Keysearch and start playing around with the long-tail keywords.

 Social Network Threads

 Pinterest.
 This is how you really get some traffic.
 With the right strategies, you can get a lot of traffic to your blog.
 Growing with Pinterest is much more achievable than on other platforms.